 As many as 80% of U.S. workers say they would turn down a job that didn’t offer the option for remote working, and more than 75% cited remote work as the most effective way (other than salary) to retain staff.
 In a competitive hiring landscape, the benefits of offering this perk far outweigh the drawbacks.

 Technology and digitization – the key to remote work

 So, given all this, businesses really need to look into what technologies they need to make remote work as simple and beneficial to the company as possible.

 For instance, consider finance.
-A traditionally manual, hands-on, and heavily time-consuming part of the business function, without digitisation, your firm is left at great risk.
+A traditionally manual, hands-on, and heavily time-consuming part of the business function, without digitization, your firm is left at great risk.
 Because of this, the argument in favor of automating accounts payable (AP) operations, now more than ever, is impossible to ignore.

-Businesses that have already automated their AP processes will quickly come to realise that all the parts of the process can be seamlessly handled from home (or wherever you are).
+Businesses that have already automated their AP processes will quickly come to realize that all the parts of the process can be seamlessly handled from home (or wherever you are).
 And aside from the huge benefit of enabling remote work and therefore business continuity, AP automation also speeds up processing, eliminates manual errors, increases data accuracy, and makes the entire invoicing process touchless.